On the structure of certain valued fields: Preliminaries

+We recall some facts on the structure of finite extensions of unramified complete valued fields.

-\begin{lemma} Let $R$ be a complete discrete valuation ring of characteristic $0$ with perfect residue field $k$ of characteristic $p$ and corresponding valuation $\nu$.
+\begin{fact} Let $(R,\nu)$ be a complete discrete valuation ring of mixed characteristic $(0,p)$ with perfect residue field $k$ whose valuation group is $\BZ$.
 Then $W(k)$ can be embedded as a subring of $R$ and $R$ is a free $W(k)$-module of rank $\nu(p)$.
-Moreover, $R=W(k) [\pi]$ where $\pi$ is a uniformizer of $R$. \end{lemma}
+Moreover, $R$ is a $W(k)$-algebra generated by $\pi$, denoted by $W(k)[\pi]$, where $\pi$ is a uniformizer of $R$.